Public-Health-Scotland/Waiting_Times_Clinical_Prioritisation/README.md

 * Run the app to check that the login page is active and test your credentials.

-* Note: the `admin` folder is ignored but git to prevent the sharing credentials on Github.
+* Note: the `admin` folder is ignored by git to prevent sharing credentials on Github.

 ### Deploying the shiny app